basudev77/basudev77/README.md

 # 💫 About Me:
+## Hello!
+I'm Basudev Das

-`Hello!
-I'm Basudev Das, a third-year engineering student from India pursuing a B.Tech in Computer Science and Engineering with a specialization in Artificial Intelligence.
-I am passionate about AI and software development, focusing on mastering data structures and algorithms to build innovative solutions.
+👨‍🎓 **Education**: Third-year engineering student pursuing B.Tech in Computer Science and Engineering with a specialization in Artificial Intelligence.

+🌟 **Passion**: I am passionate about front-end web development and mastering data structures and algorithms to build innovative solutions.

+📘 **Current Focus**:
+- Learning ReactJS for front-end development
+- Practicing Data Structures and Algorithms (DSA) in Java

+🤝 **Open to Collaborate**: I’m looking to collaborate with any Open-Source projects.

+📧 **Contact**: Reach me at [dbasudev329@gmail.com](mailto:dbasudev329@gmail.com)

+⚡ **Interests**: I play video games 🎮.

-✔ I'm currently learning ReactJS while also practicing Data Structures and Algorithms (DSA) in Java ✔ I’m looking to collaborate with any Open - Source projects ✔ Ask me about anything, I am happy to help, only if the ball is in my court! 😉 📫 How to reach me dbasudev329@gmail.com
+💬 **Ask me about**: Anything!
+I am happy to help, only if the ball is in my court! 😉
-⚡ I play video games 🎮.`

 ## 🌐 Socials: